Skip to content

 • Present a professional training seminar on a topic related to group therapy

-• Co-lead the Gender Spectrum or LGB support/therapy groups
+• Co-lead the LGBTQQ+ support/therapy group

-• Provide outreach programs related to LGBT concerns
+• Provide outreach programs for LGBTQ+ students

 Multicultural